 I think humans, and how we actually approach this problem with this particular technology can really change the way we actually use it.
 So the question is, 'Do you want to embrace this technology or not, or do you want to be scared of it?'
 I think that really is the issue—so I tell people that we're investigating very peaceful applications, and I certainly don't think we'll be going anywhere else with this.

 In other words, we don't have plans to take over the world.

 About Vijay Kumar

-Vijay Kumar is the UPS Foundation professor at the University of Pennsylvania's (Pechool of Engineering and Applied Science and on sabbatical leave at the White House Office of Science and Technology Policy where he serves as the assistant director for robotics and cyber physical systems.
+Vijay Kumar is the UPS Foundation professor at the University of Pennsylvania's (Penn) School of Engineering and Applied Science and on sabbatical leave at the White House Office of Science and Techn Policy where he serves as the assistant director for robotics and cyber physical systems.

 Since 1987, Dr. Kumar has been on the faculty in the Department of Mechanical Engineering and Applied Mechanics with a secondary appointment in the Department of Computer and Information Science at Penn.
 He served as the deputy dean for research in the School of Engineering and Applied Science from 2000 to 2004.

 Dr. Kumar's research interests are in robotics, specifically multi-robot systems and micro aerial vehicles.
 He directed the GRASP Laboratory, a multidisciplinary robotics and perception laboratory, from 1998 to 2004.
 He was the chairman of the Department of Mechanical Engineering and Applied Mechanics from 2005 to 2008.
 He then served as the deputy dean for education in the School of Engineering and Applied Science from 2008 to 2012.